Interested in learning more about the NDSS Down Syndrome Advocacy Conference? Read along for some Frequently Asked Questions.

 When is the conference?

-The pre-conference learning sessions for participants who have purchased the add-on to their general ticket will arrive before 1 pm on Monday, April 28.
-Our general conference training session will take place on April 29.
-Congressional meetings will be scheduled for attendees throughout the day on Wednesday, April 30.
+The pre-conference learning sessions for participants who have purchased the add-on to their general ticket.
+Our general conference training session will take place the following day.
+Congressional meetings will be scheduled for attendees throughout the last day of the Down Syndrome Advocacy Conference.

 When should I plan to arrive and depart Washington, D.C.?